What are Bath Salts?

 Dissolve in approximately ¾ cup of salt in 10 litres of warm water.
 When the salt is fully dissolved, saturate a small to medium sized towel with the salted water.
 Cover the affected area of skin with the towel for 20 minutes.
 Rinse with water after use.
 Repeat 3 times per week for 2-4 weeks.
 After symptoms subside reduce to maintenance levels – approximately once per week.

 Our bath salts are 100% natural and are really sensitive to things that aren’t.
-So don’t use salts with your usual shower products as it will interfere with the minerals (and anyway, the bath salts have a cleansing effect on the skin so you shouldn’t need them).
-If you really want to get tricky, you can add ½ cup of olive oil to the bath to improve moisturisation.
+So don’t use salts with your usual shower products as it will interfere with the minerals (and anyway, the bath salts have a cleansing effect on the skin so you shouldn’t need soaps).
+If you really want to go the extra, you can add ½ cup of olive oil to the bath to improve moisturisation.